strongloop/strong-pm/README.md

 The pm-install tool does this installation for you, and supports the following init systems:

- * Upstart 0.6
+- Upstart 0.6
- * Upstart 1.4 (default)
+- Upstart 1.4 (default)
- * systemd
+- Systemd

-In it's typical usage, you would install strongloop globally on the deployment system (`npm install -g strongloop`), and then call `slc pm-install` with `--port` to set the deployment port to listen on.
+In it's typical usage, you would install the `strong-pm` package globally on the deployment system and then install it as a service:

+    npm install -g strong-pm
+    sl-pm-install

 It will create a strong-pm user account with `/var/lib/strong-pm` set as its home directory.
 If deploying to a hosted service, there may already be a user account prepared that you want the manager to run as, you can specify it with the `--user` option.

-You can also `--job-file` to generate the service conf-file locally, and move it to the remote system.
+You can also `--job-file` to generate the service file locally, and move it to the remote system manually.

-## Docker Container
+## Installing from Docker Hub

 This repository is also the source of the [strongloop/strong-pm](https://registry.hub.docker.com/u/strongloop/strong-pm/)